Generic filters

 Choose the right microphone for the job – not all mics work the same way!

-Ensure the PA operator is well positioned to hear what the congregation can hear
+Ensure the PA operator is well-positioned to hear what the congregation can hear

-A sound system is only as good as it’s weakest link – e.g. poor mics will usually sound poor!
+A sound system is only as good as its weakest link – e.g. poor mics will usually sound poor!

 A good sound system will often go unnoticed by the listener!